Open Source for the Infrastructure

 So it is better to use open source for the infrastructure, and it is also better to open source your own infrastructural code.
 Your company size is important, but you need to be not tiny (over 1000 employers for instance) only if you plan to have a big control over your open source stuff.

 Closed source infrastructure is a very high technology risk.
+Think it twice before deciding to embrace it.

 Think twice before starting reinventing the wheel, even if it is the best option you can think of.
 The "not-invented-here" syndrom can be lethal to your business